kobus-v-schoor/entelect-2020/README.md

 On the other hand, here are some things that didn't turn out so well:

-* Using a GA approach to fine-tune the evaluation function didn't work well at all for me, I probably could have done it better but my final non-GA optimization approach worked better in the end
+* Using a GA approach to fine-tune the evaluation function didn't work well at all for me, I probably could have implemented it better but my final non-GA optimization approach worked better in the end
 * Any decisions made on a whim usually turned out to be a problem.
 All the improvements that I made only truly helped when the statistics were on my